 Principal/Co-PI: Dr. Camila Carlos-Shanley (Texas State University)/FWS Overview: Previous research has shown distinct differences in the microbial community of wild and captive held riffle beetles and biofilm food materials.
 Additionally, potentially harmful bacteria spp. (such as Staphylococcus aureus) were identified in higher abundance in captive held beetles.
-It is unclear if the increase presence of bacteria, like S. aureus, are detrimental to beetle larvae survival and subsequent pupation.
-In 2021, we tested beetle survival after Staphylococcus exposure and are now waiting on pupation to occur.
-This 2022 effort is continuation of the 2021.
+It is unclear if the increased relative abundance of bacteria, like S. aureus, is detrimental to beetle larvae survival and subsequent pupation.
+In 2021, we tested beetle survival after Staphylococcus exposure.
+This 2022 effort is continuation of the 2021 efforts.
 Samples were sent off for sequencing in 2021 but were lost in shipping.
 There are larvae from each treatment group on hand to continue the sequencing effort.
-The aim is to sequence the microbiome of the larvae exposed to staphylococcus, Bacillus, and a no treatment control to determine how high untypical bacteria exposure impacts the microbiome, which then can be correlated to overall survival and pupation rates of larvae in each treatment.
+The aim is to sequence the microbiome of the larvae exposed to staphylococcus, Bacillus, and a no bacteria added control to determine how high untypical bacteria exposure impacts the microbiome, which then can be correlated to overall survival and pupation rates of larvae in each treatment.